biblicalhumanities/greek-syntax/README.md

 You can also use Greek Syntax directly on your computer without Docker.
 You need the Greek Syntax package, Jupyter, and BaseX.
 There is a script that installs the data into BaseX.

-- First, clone this repository:
+- Clone this repository using `git`:

   ```
   $ repos: git clone https://github.com/biblicalhumanities/greek-syntax